manishm211/ThermoPhotoVoltaics/README.md

 # Thermophotovoltaics
-This repository contains the Python and Jupyter files for my Thermophotovoltaics research project.
+This repository contains the Python and Excel files for my Thermophotovoltaics research project.